googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![A PaintGlyph table defines a clip region for the composition defined by its child sub-graph.](images/colr_shape_shape_gradient.png)

-**Figure 5.34 A PaintGlyph table defines a clip region for the composition defined by its child sub-graph.**
+**Figure 5.34 A PaintGlyph table defines a clip region for the composition defined by its child sub-graph**

 A PaintGlyph table on its own does not add content: if there is no child paint table, then the graph is not well formed.
 See 5.7.11.1.9 for details regarding